 No less challenging is the effective development of Masters programmes.
 This must be understood in an international context: the UK attracts candidates studying for a Masters degree from all over the world.
 But how can programmes meet the diverse needs of students who come from many different systems and who will subsequently go on to work in very different institutions?

-These points have been very much in our minds at Newcastle as we have reviewed our Masters offerings in Archaeology, Greek and Roman Archaeology, Roman and Byzantine Archaeology and the Archaeology of Historical Periods.
-We have added optional pre-MA training to help students with gaps in their skill-set get up to speed before they start the degree and this year we have added two new specialisations, one in Neolithic and Bronze Age Europe, and another in Roman Frontiers Studies, both of which take advantage of the particular concentration of expertise and resource that we enjoy at Newcastle.
+These points have been very much in our minds at Newcastle as we have reviewed our Masters offerings in Archaeology, Greek and Roman Archaeology, Late Antique and Byzantine Archaeology, and the Archaeology of Historical Periods.
+We have added optional pre-MA training to help students with gaps in their skill-set get up to speed before they start the degree and added two specialisations, one in Prehistoric Archaeology, and another in Roman Frontiers Studies, both of which take advantage of the particular concentration of expertise and resource that we enjoy at Newcastle.

 I am particularly involved in the Frontier Studies programme and delight in the fact that so much of it can be taught on our doorstep.
 Of course with so many Roman sites in the vicinity and an outstanding collection of material in the museum on campus, there is a danger that the conversation can quickly turn parochial.
 We avoid this by travelling extensively out of the region, drawing on the University’s extensive history of research in North Africa, Central Europe and Asia Minor and by remembering that our local stretch of frontier, Hadrian’s Wall, is in many respects atypical.